Hirotake Maeda

 Hirotake Maeda is Professor of History at the Faculty of Humanities and Social Sciences of Tokyo Metropolitan University.
 He specializes in Middle Eastern Studies, Eurasian Studies, and the histories of Iran and the Caucasus.
-He focuses in particular on the origins of the gholam (also spelled ghulam) military "slaves" of Safavid Iran and their role and position in Iran's history, using Persian and Georgian sources.
+He focuses in particular on the origins of the gholam (also spelled ghulam) military Forces of Safavid Iran and their role and position in Iran's history, using Persian and Georgian sources.